Turtlelord26/2048Bot/Readme.md

 Usage: on command line in the project directory, `dotnet run {keyword}`

+For random local search, the bot will run 100 games and output the results with the highest score.
+For all other searches, the bot will print the highest-scoring result from 25 games.

 Output:
 - For no arguments, will print usage
 - For argument `test`, will run unit tests